kassio/vmtest/README.md

 The main goal of this plugin is to give a _minimal structure_ to write vimscript tests based on the existing `assert_*` functions that already exist.

-* _minimal structure_: use basic vimscript structures and functions with minimal custom functions/DSL.
+* _minimal structure_: use basic vimscript data structures and functions.

 ## Structure

 VMTest simple iterate over `g:vmtests` keys looking for functions to run and print `Success` or `Failed` based on `v:errors`.

+There are a few reserved keys, used internally:
+* `_name` - Optional custom name of a scope
+* `_before` - Call back to run before each test of the scope
+* `_after` - Call back to run after each test of the scope
+* `_errors` - List of all errors

 ### Example